Rotator Cuff Stretches and Exercises

 Lastly, don’t stop moving.
 Some doctors will often tell patients to keep the injured area still, and this is not always the best advice.
 Gentle movement will help to keep the blood flowing to the injured area.
 Of course, if pain is present, limit the amount of moving you do, but don’t stop moving all together.

 Mark my words, “Prevention is much better than Cure.”
 Anything you can do to prevent an injury from occurring is worth it.
 The prevention of shoulder injuries comes down to the conditioning of the shoulder muscles and tendons, which ultimately involves both stretching and strengthening of the shoulder joint.
 Watch instructional videos of shoulder stretching exercises.

 Also, don’t forget the common injury prevention techniques like, warming up properly and using a bit of old-fashioned common-sense.
 However, for the most part, stretching and strengthening are going to be your best defense against shoulder injury.
 Even if you don’t have a shoulder problem now, the following stretching and strengthening exercises could save you from a major trauma in the future.

-Firstly, below you’ll find two good stretches for the shoulder area.
+Secondly, below you’ll find two good stretches for the shoulder area.
 The first is quite a basic stretch, while the second is a more advanced stretch, specifically for the rotator cuff muscles and tendons.
 Please be careful, if you haven’t been stretching your shoulder joint, the second stretch will put quite a lot of stress on the rotator cuff tendons.
 Warm-up first, then gently and slowly is the best way to proceed.

 The recommendations on this page are a good starting point, but if you’ve injured your rotator cuff or you’re trying to recovery after shoulder surgery, take a look at our 7 Step Rotator Cuff Treatment System.